JoshTrim/themasterlist/README.md

 Use `npm run dev` for automatic server restarts, `npm run test:coverage` for Node's coverage report, and `npm run setup:hooks` to enable the repository’s pre-commit checks.

+## Disclaimer
+This project is 100% vibe coded, so if you are allergic to synthetic code generation feel free to not use it.

 ## Licence

 Copyright © 2026 Josh Trim.
 The Master List is free software distributed under the [GNU General Public License version 3](LICENSE).